CESNET/dp3/docs/api.md

 ## Get Eid data

-Get data of entity's eid.
+Get data of entity type's eid.

 Contains all snapshots and master record.
 Snapshots are ordered by ascending creation time.